suica/suica/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a software engineer at Baidu, Beijing.
+- 🔭 I used to work as a software engineer at Baidu, Beijing.
 - 🌱 I’m currently learning programming language theory and logic.

 <!--